Nic-Coons/resume-gen/resume.md

 ### _PROFILE_ {#profile}

-Conscientious and driven professional with a mission to not be an "individual contributor", but a key individual who succeeds in maximizing the contributions and success of the entire team.
+Conscientious, innovative and driven professional with a mission to not be an "individual contributor", but a key individual who succeeds in maximizing the contributions and success of the entire team.
 Strong attention to detail.
-Ability to multitask and bring multiple projects to completion at once.
+Ability to multitask and bring multiple, complex projects to completion simultaneously.
 Focused on building user-friendly, standards-based, and visually engaging, web sites from concept to testing.
-Always excited about the latest technology developments, and constantly striving to expand my capabilities.
+Passionate about developing web-apps that impact and empower users.
+Always excited about cutting edge technology developments, and constantly striving to expand my capabilities.

 ------